It is usual for pupils – the black part in the center of our eyes – to dilate and constrict to improve our vision.

 Here is a look at these normal causes for pupil dilation in more detail.

 1. Better Vision

 This excellent low-light-level vision is essential for successful hunting.
 Cats will do the majority of their hunting at dusk and dawn when the light levels are low.
 By having responsive pupils and letting large amounts of light in, cats can see and stalk their prey better.
-This isn’t a necessity for domestic cats, but great hunting skills are imperative for the survival of wild cats.

 2. Surprise or Fear

-You can easily tell the difference between excitement and fear by observing the environment.
+You can easily tell the difference between play and fear by observing the environment.
 If you are playing with your cat or have just given them a treat, then it is safe to assume that their pupils are wide and dilated because they are excited.
 However, if they are hiding under your couch during a thunderstorm, they are likely scared.

 Having pupils that dilate and constrict in different circumstances is a sign of good feline health.
 Yet if your cat’s eyes are always dilated it can be concerning.
 Cats’ eyes often give away a lot about how your cat is feeling and can be the first obvious symptom for many underlying conditions.

 If you notice your cat has large pupils all the time, take them to the vet as soon as possible.
 Usually, hypertension is what is causing their pupils to dilate, which is a secondary condition for several illnesses.
 Therefore, it is important your vet diagnoses the underlying problem and provides effective treatment.